Finding Second-Order Stationary Points in Nonconvex-Strongly-Concave Minimax Optimization

 \subsection{Local Optimality of Minimax Optimization}

-The well-known notion Nash equilibrium\footnote{A point $(\vx^*,\vy^*)$ is called Nash equilibrium if it satisfies $\vx^*$ is the global minimum of $f(\cdot,\vy^*)$ and $\vy^*$ is the global maximum of $f(\vx^*,\cdot)$ at the same time.} is widely used in the study of convex-concave minimax optimization, but it is intractable in general when the objective function $f(\vx,\vy)$ is nonconvex in $\vx$ or nonconcave in $\vy$.
-For more general minimax problem, we introduce the concept of local minimax point~\cite{jin2019local}, which characterizes the optimality in two-player sequential games when players can only change their strategies locally.
+The Nash equilibrium is widely used in the study of convex-concave minimax optimization~\cite{wang2019solving,zhang2020newton}, but it is intractable in general when the objective function $f(\vx,\vy)$ is nonconvex in $\vx$ or nonconcave in $\vy$.
+For the general minimax problem, we introduce the local minimax point~\cite{jin2019local}, which characterizes the optimality in two-player sequential games where players can only change their strategies locally.

 \begin{dfn}[\cite{jin2019local}] Given a differentiable function $f(\vx,\vy):\BR^{d_x}\times\BR^{d_y}\to\BR$ that is strongly-concave in $\vy$, a point $(\vx^*, \vy^*)\in\BR^{d_x}\times\BR^{d_y}$ is called a local minimax point of $f$, if there exists $\delta_0 > 0$ and a function $h$ satisfying $h(\delta) \to 0$ as $\delta \to 0$, such that for any $\delta\in(0, \delta_0]$, $\vx\in \fB(\vx^*,h(\delta))$ and $\vy\in\BR^{d_y}$, we have